QFNN-FFD: Quantum Federated Neural Network for Financial Fraud Detection: Results and Discussion

 \subsection{Experimental Setup}

 In our study, we utilize the IEEE-CIS Fraud Detection dataset \cite{data}.
 It is divided into two primary files: identity and transaction, linked by TransactionID.
 It encompasses both numerical and categorical features essential for identifying fraudulent activities.
 The preprocessing steps begin with optimizing the dataset's memory usage by refining data types, significantly reducing its memory footprint.
 This is followed by a detailed analysis of missing values, which helps identify and quantify missing data to inform our approach to managing these instances.
 Subsequently, features are categorized and processed: categorical variables undergo one-hot encoding, while numerical variables are standardized.
-To counteract the class imbalance between fraud and non-fraud instances, an up-sampling technique is employed to ensure equitable representation of both classes.
+To counteract the class imbalance between fraud and non-fraud instances, an up-sampling technique is employed to ensure equitable representation of both classes \cite{chawla2002smote}.

-Our QFNN-FFD is implemented using PennyLane for model architecture and Qiskit for simulating quantum noise \cite{pennylane}, enabling a realistic QC environment.
+Our QFNN-FFD is implemented using PennyLane for model architecture and Qiskit for simulating quantum noise \cite{pennylane,qiskit2024}, enabling a realistic QC environment.
+We conduct extensive hyperparameter tuning, exploring various configurations before selecting the optimal settings.
 The framework, structured around four qubits, employs the Adam optimizer ($\eta$=0.1) across dual training phases—local and global—with up to 100 iterations for each across 15 clients.
 This setup is characterized by 32 initially random parameters, which are optimized through evaluations on a training set comprising 115,386 instances (80\% of the total dataset of 144,233 instances) and a validation set comprising 28,847 instances, which is 20\% of the total dataset.
 We focus on binary classification accuracy and MSE as key metrics.
 Operational deployment occurs within an environment characterized by a configuration consisting of 4 virtual CPUs (vCPUs), 25 gigabytes (GB) of RAM, and a single NVIDIA Tesla V100 virtual GPU (vGPU).
 This setup offers a balance of processing power, memory capacity, and advanced GPU acceleration—crucial factors for efficiently handling the intensive computations required by our QFNN-FFD framework.